Businesses Seek To Provide Abortion Travel Benefits In Light Of Potential Supreme Court Decision - Employee Benefits & Compensation - United States

 Tax Considerations

-Many employer plans already include a travel benefit for the employee (and, in some instances a guest) related to the provision of certain medical procedures or services that cannot be obtained near where the employee resides, or to direct the employee to certain network providers or "centers for excellence".
-Travel benefits may, depending on the employer plan, cover the cost of reasonable travel expenses, including limited reimbursement for lodging and meals.
+Many employer plans already include a travel benefit for the employee (and, in some instances a guest) related to the provision of certain medical procedures or services that cannot be obtained near where the employee resides, or to direct the employee to certain network providers or “centers for excellence”.
+Travel benefits may, depending on the employer plan, cover the cost of reasonable travel expenses, including limited reimbursement for lodging and meals (if certain criteria are met).

 Such coverage may potentially be provided on a tax-free basis so long as travel is “primarily for and essential to” receiving medical care.
 In limited circumstances, and subject to restrictions on the amount of reimbursement, tax-free coverage might be able to be provided for lodging, meals, and for parents traveling with a child.
 Similarly, such qualifying expenses could be reimbursed under a health flexible spending account, a health reimbursement account, or a health savings account.